revisit-studies/reVISit-studies.github.io/tutorials.md

 #### React Component

 The React component is by far the most complicated.
 It allows you to render a React component to the page.
 This is useful for rendering interactive stimuli, or for rendering stimuli that require a lot of customization.
 We have options for passing parameters to the React component that allow the same component to be used for multiple stimuli.
-For the best example of how to use this component, check out the Cleveland & McGill demo study.
+React components require that their react code be in the `src/public` folder, and the path is relative to the `src/public` folder.
+We recommend that you put your react components in a folder that is named after your study to make your paths consistent with the static assets in the `public` folder in the root of the project.

-For more detailed documentation on the react component, check out the [documentation](/typedoc/interfaces/ReactComponent.html).
+For the best example of how to use this component check out the Cleveland & McGill demo study, and for more detailed documentation on the react component, check out the [documentation](/typedoc/interfaces/ReactComponent.html).

 ```
 trial: {